|One-day Qualifiers||Super Tournaments|

 Fishing platforms must be factory-installed equipment.
 No portable platforms may be used in tournament competition.
 Fuel may be carried only in factory-installed (built-in) fuel tanks.
 Any additional fuel used during the tournament day must be purchased from a retail facility open to the public and pumped through a hose with a nozzle.
 The use of generators, other than solar or wind-powered generators, is prohibited in contestant boats during tournament hours on all competition days.

-Fishing is defined as having a lure attached to a line and a rod and reel with the lure in the water.
+Fishing is defined as having a lure attached to a line and a rod and reel with the rod in hand.
 All bass must be caught alive in a conventional sporting manner.
-All lures (including Alabama rigs and similar umbrella-type rigs) must adhere to state regulations.
+All lures must adhere to state regulations.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
+Alabama rigs and similar umbrella-type rigs are limited to a maximum of five wires with a maximum of five spinners, five lures and three hooks (single or treble) unless state regulations are more restrictive, in which case state regulations prevail.
 Only ONE fishing rod may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
+Trolling is defined as operating the combustion engine to extend a cast or lengthen a retrieve.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your boater or co-angler for verification.

 Contestants may fish anywhere on tournament waters available to the public and accessible by boat, except areas posted or otherwise designated as “off-limits,” “no boats,” “keep out,” “restricted,” “no trespassing” or “no fishing” (or similar language or markings intended to restrict public access) by FLW and/or local, state or federal officials, or within 50 yards of a contestant’s boat that was first anchored.
 An anchored boat is a boat held in a stable position by a line attached to a weight or by a Power-Pole, Talon or similar shallow water anchor with the trolling motor in the up position.